samuelfneumann/GoLearn/README.md

-# GoLearn: A Reinforcement Learning Framework in Go
+# GoLearn: A Reinforcement Learning in Go
+GoLearn is a reinforcement learning Go module.
+It implements many environments for reinforcement learning as well as agents.
+It also allows users to easily run experiments through `JSON` configuration files without ever touching the code.

 # Algorithms
 A number of algorithms are implemented.
 These are separated into the